 Introduction to economic evaluation of health programmes and technologies, its potentials and constraints and how to critically appraise the validity of published studies

-If the students choose this specialization, they are likely to pursue a career in international organizations and institutions (e.g. the WHO), International NGOs, Global partnerships and other organisations involved in GH&D issues.
+If the students choose this specialization, they are likely to pursue a career in international organizations and institutions (e.g. the WHO), International NGOs, Global partnerships and other organizations involved in GH&D issues.

 The HCM specialization is designed to develop managerial competences and create leaders and managers prepared to tackle all kinds of challenges.
 The courses focus on the hard skills for this sector: strategic planning, budgeting and performance measurement, organizational behaviour and design, quality development, IT management, operations management, human resource management, financial management, and innovation implementation.